 Digitalization rules the modern era, and its technology works on networks, servers, devices, and connections.
-Millions of sensitive data are transferred via these communication channels digitally and perpetrators are always on the lookout to penetrate these channels for eavesdropping the communications and misusing the data.
+Perpetrators always look out to penetrate these digital communication channels where millions of sensitive data transfer, aiming to eavesdrop on the communications and misuse the data.

 This blog is all about such intruders and their functioning.
-It also indicates preventive measures to be taken for preventing them from accessing your devices and networks.
+It also indicates the preventive measures you should take to prevent them from accessing your devices and networks.

 There are varied types of cyberattacks and man-in-the-middle attacks are one of them.
 In these attacks, the intruder positions themselves between two communicating parties, like two users, a browser/application, and a server, etc., and tries to grab information for fulfilling their malicious intentions.
 In many cases, the attacker tries to play foul on both sides for stealing the confidential data of both parties.